kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# The Native Image Tracing Agent Is Another Escape Hatch
+## The Native Image Tracing Agent Is Another Escape Hatch { #native-image-tracing-agent }

 If a third-party library's dynamic behavior is not already covered, GraalVM provides a tracing agent that can observe reflective access, resource loading, proxy generation, and related behavior while the application runs on a JVM.